CharlesIvia/bellabeat/README.md

 > 2. How could these trends apply to Bellabeat customers?
 > 3. How could these trends help influence Bellabeat marketing strategy?

+## Prepare Phase

+This case study uses public FitBit Fitness Tracker Data.
+The dataset contains personal fitness tracker data from thirty fitbit users who consnented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+It includes information about daily activity, steps and heart rate, and thus can be used to explore users's habits.
+The data is made available by Mobius and can be found [here.](https://www.kaggle.com/arashnic/fitbit)

+The data is made of up several datasets organized in either long or wide format.
+However, there are 2 key problems with the data.
+First, the data is not **recent** as it was collected in 2016.
+Second, the sample size is too small.
+Only data for **30** Fitbit users is available yet there are over **30 million** Fitbit users worldwide.

+Given these limitations, additional data is required and insights gained from analyzing available data shall not be taken as conclusive.